 - Proposers must be very clear about the goals and objectives (what they propose to do) and the methodology to achieve those goals and objectives (how they plan to execute the project).

-- Students supported by NASA WV Space Grant must be U.S. Citizens.
+- Recipients of NASA WV Space Grant funds must be U.S. Citizens.

-- Indirect charges are prohibited and the waiver of such charges may not be included as a component of the required cost share
+- Indirect charges are allowed, and the waiver of such charges may be included as a component of the required cost share

 - The use of NASA funds for foreign travel and purchase of equipment is prohibited.